mir-group/pytorch_runstats/docs/index.rst

   This can be useful, for example, in accumulating statistics over samples by some kind of "type" index or for accumulating statistics per-graph in a ``pytorch_geometric``-like `batching scheme <https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html>`_ .
 (This feature uses and is similar to `torch_scatter <https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html>`_ .)

  .. note::
-   The implementations currently heavily use in-place operations for peformance and memory efficiency.
+   The implementations currently heavily uses in-place operations for peformance and memory efficiency.
 This probably doesn't play nice with the autograd engine — this is currently likely the wrong library for accumulating running statistics you want to backward through.
 (See `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/>`_ for a possible alternative.)

 Examples
 --------